-78. Grape Leaf-hopper.
-Spray in exactly the same manner as outlined above for the control of berry-moth.
-It is necessary to hit the under sides of the leaves.
-Use nicotine sulphate with bordeaux, as indicated in Application 5; or, if bordeaux is not needed, use nicotine sulphate, one pint in 100 gallons of water, with three or four pounds of potash-fish oil soap.
-When bordeaux is not needed, a spray of 3/4 pint of nicotine sulphate and three quarts summer oil emulsion in 100 gallons of water may be substituted for the nicotine and soap.
+74. Grape Leaf-hopper.
+Spray in exactly the same manner as outlined above for the control of berry-moths.
+It is necessary to hit the undersides of the leaves.
+Use nicotine sulphate with bordeaux as indicated in Application 5; or, make a separate application of nicotine sulphate, 1 pint in 100 gallons of water with 3 or 4 pounds of potash fish-oil soap.
 If dust is preferred, use 2 per cent nicotine in hydrated lime.
 Apply dust at night while air is not stirring.
 Use freshly mixed, hot dust.
 If cold dust is used, a higher percentage of nicotine is required.
-This application should be made just before the first nymphs acquire wings.
+This application should be made just before the very first nymphs acquire wings.

-79. Climbing Cutworms.
+75. Climbing Cutworms.
 In common with ordinary cutworms, the species having the climbing habit feed at night and are most numerous in or near grass-sod.
 All cutworms are likely to be more numerous during a cold, wet spring.
 The attack comes early in the season.
 The worms ascend the plants and feed on buds, young leaves, blossoms, or young fruits.
 In the case of trees, a narrow band of tree-tanglefoot spread with a paddle around the trunk or large limbs is all that is required.
 With grapes, the trunk and the wires on both sides of the posts should be treated with tanglefoot.